crowdlingo/course/src/speaking/being-alone.md

 ## Vocabulary

 <vocab-list>
+- interested
+  - having or showing interest
+- probably
+  - with considerable certainty
+- especially
+  - to a distinctly greater extent or degree than is common
+- business
+  - a commercial or industrial enterprise and the people who constitute it
+- interruption
+  - an act of delaying or interrupting the continuity
 - spending
   - the act of spending or disbursing money
-- interruption
-  - an act of delaying or interrupting the continuity
-- business
-  - a commercial or industrial enterprise and the people who constitute it
-- sleeping
-  - lying with head on paws as if sleeping

 <!-- blank -->